Cinterion TC65′s TCP stack limits

 If you use the TC65 to transmit some frequent (with a transmission interval of less than 700 ms) data, you should know that the TC65′s has a poor TCP implementation considering the ACK management of sent messages.

-When the TC65 sends a TCP packet, it waits for the ACK packet of this transmitted packet before sending any other packet.
-That means that if you have a delay 400 ms between the TC65 and your server (which is very quite common), the TC65 will wait for 800 ms (400 ms for the data packet from the TC65 to the server and 400 ms for the ACK packet to return) before sending any data.
+When the TC65 sends a TCP packet, it waits for an ACK packet before sending any other packet.
+It means that if you have a delay 400 ms between the TC65 and your server (which is very quite common), the TC65 will wait for 800 ms (400 ms for the data packet from the TC65 to the server and 400 ms for the ACK packet to return) before sending any data.

 I discovered it because I wanted to send real-time GPS tracking data, and at a rate of 20 positions per second it was way above the minimal delay of 800ms.
 My positions came by packet of 5 to 20.